 Cancer and Complimentary Therapies

 Oncology and Palliative care is an area none of us want to think about.
-Unfortunately, most of us are touched by the loss of someone who has suffered with some form of cancer.
+However, the most recent research tells us that 1 in 2 of us will be affected by cancer.

 There is currently very little research evidence to show that complimentary therapies help with certain symptoms – for example, pain or hot flushes.
 But more and more reliable research studies are being carried out and organisations such as Cancer Research UK or Macmillan have lots of information about this area.
 For example, there is evidence of improved quality of life following mindfulness based stress reduction, and reduced chemotherapy related nausea in people who have acupuncture.